 Cumulative Versus Non-Cumulative

 The other thing to consider is whether the cap is cumulative or non-cumulative.
 A cumulative cap provides flexibility for the landlord.
 If a cap is set at 6% annually and the increase for a given year is only 4%, that leaves 2% unused.
 You can use this unused cap in future years.
-In this scenario, in year 3 of the lease, the increase can increase to 8% as the unused 2% can included as well.
+In this scenario, in year 3 of the lease, the increase can increase to 8% as the unused 2% can be included as well.

 Negotiating CAM Caps

-When entering into a commercial lease agreement, tenants and landlords must understand and negotiate the terms of CAM caps.
-It is advisable to consult with a commercial real estate attorney or broker who can guide landlords through the leasing process and help negotiate favorable CAM cap terms.
+When entering into a commercial lease agreement, tenants and landlords must understand what is involved in negotiating lease CAM caps.
+It is advisable to consult with a commercial real estate attorney or broker who can guide landlords through the leasing process.
+They can help negotiate favorable CAM cap terms.